Try this Mango Cake recipe for a cool, not-too-sweet and with a touch of tanginess treat. A perfect balance of flavors that you will surely love.

 - 1 sponge cake

-- 300ml all-purpose cream or heavy cream or whipping cream
+- 10 fluid ounces all-purpose cream - or heavy cream or whipping cream

-- 200g mascarpone (if not available, just use total of 2 cups all-purpose cream)
+- 7 ounces mascarpone (if not available, just use a total of 2 cups all-purpose cream)

 - ½ cup water

-- 2 Tbsp gelatin powder, dissolved in ⅓ cup cold water
+- 2 tablespoons gelatin powder - dissolved in ⅓ cup cold water

 - 1 cup powdered sugar